Liquid layouts and breakpoints

 The “Set Active Panel” action will show another Dynamic Panel which has a different layout.

 The result of the “Set Active Panel” action will look like this:

 Liquid layout conditions

-After creating the event, you need to define a condition so that the event will only trigger when the simulation window is a certain size.
+After creating the event, you will need to define a condition so that the event will only trigger when the simulation window is a certain size.
 This condition will detect the simulation window width, and will compare that to a window size that you define.
-That defined window size is the breakpoint, which is when the contents of the layout start to get cut off, or when elements start to intersect when the simulation window is resized.
+That defined window size is the breakpoint, which is when the contents of the layout start to get cut off, or when elements start to intersect when resizing the window.

 Here’s how to create that condition:

 - Look to the Events palette, where you have just created an event.
 Click on the “Add condition” text and then the Conditional Expression builder will appear.